abarton51/BINNs_EQL_Covasim/README.md

-# Learning systems of ODEs for COVASIM with added Adaptive Behaviors using Biologically-informed Neural Networks
+# Equation Learning for COVASIM with added Adaptive Behaviors using Biologically-informed Neural Networks

 #### References